January 08, 2025

 1. Machine Learning (ML)

-• Dynamic pricing models that adjust product prices in real time based on market trends and consumer behavior
+• Dynamic pricing: Businesses implement intelligent pricing engines that adjust product or service prices in real time based on demand fluctuations, competitor activity, and customer behavior.

 2. Natural Language Processing (NLP)